A guide to increasing baby weight when 9 months pregnant

 Avocados: A source of Vitamin C, Folate and Vitamin B6, this fruit is a great healthy fat to add to your diet.

-Poultry: Eggs and chicken are a great source of protein.
+Poultry: Eggs and chicken are great sources of protein.
 They help increase fetus weight along with the benefits of low cholesterol and Omega fatty acids.

 Soybean: A protein substitute for vegetarians, it also contains iron, healthy fats and fibre along with other minerals.

 Broccoli: Rich in B vitamins, calcium and minerals, this cruciferous vegetable also helps produce Vitamin A in the body.

 Berries: Filled with antioxidants, Vitamin C and safe carbs, they serve as great sweet snacks.

 Balance is key when it comes to foods that increase fetal weight in the 9th month of pregnancy.
 Monitor your diet and do not go overboard with any particular food.

 Ensure that whatever you eat is unprocessed and avoid canned foods.
 Take the time to read food labels and understand the nutritional value of what you purchase and consume.